Difference between credit ratings and Credit Scores Explained

 Credit Information bureaus maintain a repository of credit information of individual borrowers, offer comprehensive risk management tools, and provide lenders with portfolio reviews of borrowers that help them study a borrower’s behaviour and past or existing relationships with multiple lenders.

-In India Experian, Equifax, TransUnion CIBIL, and CRIF Highmark are authorised credit information bureaus.
+In India Experian, Equifax, TransUnion CIBIL, and CRIF Highmark are major authorised credit information bureaus in India.
 They generate a three-digit credit score and credit report after evaluating your credit history.
-Credit scores usually help determine the creditworthiness of individuals and are calculated on the basis of the credit history found in the credit report.
+Credit scores usually help determine the creditworthiness of individuals and are calculated based on the credit history found in the credit report.
 Credit scores are computed by four major credit bureaus in India including TransUnion CIBIL, Equifax, Experian, and CRIF Highmark.

 To know how the credit score is calculated click credit score